Sewer Line Repair & Replacement Services

 How much does it cost for sewer line replacement?

-The cost to replace sewer lines is much different than a sewer line repair and depends on multiple factors.
+The cost to replace sewer lines is much different than a repairing the line and depends on multiple factors.
 In general, the complexity of the repair/replacement is the most expensive line item on this type of job.
 The replacement of a sewer line is often complicated.
 It can include costs related to digging a trench through concrete rather than soil, digging wider trenches to locate shifted pipes, or replacing an entire drain line system.

 The cost of a sewer line replacement can escalate, depending on the length of sewer pipe that needs to be replaced.
 For example, if your damaged sewer line is located relatively close to its connection to the city’s sewer system, the replacement may involve a short length of pipe.
 On the other hand, if your damaged sewer line extends several hundred feet downhill, travels across your yard for several hundred more feet, and eventually reaches the connection to the city’s sewer system, the length of replacement pipe may be exceedingly long.